JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 ## Modifying VM Options

-The IDE under test runs as a separate JVM process, and its startup flags (heap size, system properties, and other JVM options) can be adjusted from the test.
+The VM options of the IDE under test (such as heap size or system properties) can be adjusted from the test.

 VM options can be applied at two levels: